 Landlocked and bordered by 7 different Central and Eastern European countries, Hungary is a medium-sized EU member state that invites tourism from all over.
-For those citizens who travel to Hungary from an ETIAS-eligible country, it will be necessary to have a Europe Travel Visa for Hungary before departing.
+For those citizens who travel to Hungary from an ETIAS-eligible country, it will be necessary to have a Europe Travel Authorization for Hungary before departing.

 Well known for its thermal waters, Hungary has offered spa culture as far back as Roman and Turkish times.
 The country is also dotted with caves, castles, lakes and plains which make the country a hub for historical and nature tourism.

 Hungary is also home to a range of cities with early Christian architecture, cathedrals and palaces.
 As a nation very much steeped in history, there are museums of all kinds for different interests and various cultural attractions with numerous folk traditions still alive today including local dances and crafts.